-This is a day in Sam’s life.
+This is a day in Sam’s life as a milk recorder.

 I work for a company called National Milk Records (NMR).
 NMR is the leading supplier of milk recording services in the UK, providing management information on individual cows’ performances in terms of milk quality, yield and fertility.

-I have started my ‘recording day’ at lunchtime as this is how I would record one farm.
+I have started my “recording day” at lunchtime as this is how I would record one farm.

 I have a supply of sample pots delivered to my house every month.
-These lovely orange boxes contain 60 sample pots which I have to number up before we can start milking.
-Most of my farms now have computers so at some stage before I am due there they send me an email with all the data I need.
+These lovely orange boxes contain 60 sample pots which i have to number up before we can start milking.
+Most of my farms now have computers so at some stage before I am due there, they send me an email with all the data I need.
 This is everything that has happened to the cows since I was there last month.
-When I’ve put all these ‘events’ such as calving, illness, deaths or sales onto my laptop I can then work out which cows will be coming in to be milked that afternoon.
+When I’ve put all of these “events” (such as calving, illness, death or sales) into my laptop I can then work out which cows will be coming in to be milked that afternoon.

-There are various different types of sampling system but they all syphon off some milk while the cow is being milked into a bottle or pot.
+There are various different types of sampling system, but they all syphon off some milk while the cow is being milked, into a bottle or a pot.
 I also write down how much milk each cow has given.
-This is weighed in Kilograms and it is not unusual for a cow to give 100 tonnes of milk in her lifetime.
-Something I still find staggering to this day!
+This is weighed in kilograms, and it’s not unusual for a cow to give 100 tonnes of milk in her lifetime – something I still find staggering to this day!
 A cow will on average give about 25kg of milk per day; some more, some less.

-On the farm I repeat what I’ve done yesterday so that we get a true sample of 24 hours worth of milk.
-At the end of milking I check that all the pots have milk in them and take out any that are empty, I record the yields onto my computer and print off a record of that days milking for the farmer.
+On the farm I repeat what was done yesterday so that we get a true sample of 24 hours’ worth of milk.
+At the end of milking I check that all the pots have milk in them, and remove any that are empty.
+I record the milk yields onto my computer and print off a record of that day’s milking for the farmer.
 This will have all the data on it including yields, service dates, calving dates and pregnancy test reslts.
-A full report including the test results will be available to the farmer with in 3 or 4 days online.
+A full report, including test results, will be available to the farmer within 3 or 4 days online.